Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Theoretical Background and Related Work

-The Gini index is a rank-based metric that quantifies how well a model discriminates between different outcomes.
-It is popular in the machine learning community for \textit{model comparison}.
-In the actuarial community, however, it is less widely used, partly because it is, in general, not a strictly consistent scoring function; optimizing it (i.e., maximizing it) does not necessarily lead to the best model in regards to the true regression function $\mu^{\dagger}(\mathbf{X})$.
-Our decision to use the Gini index as a monitoring measure is inspired by the results of \cite{denuit_testing_2024} and \cite{wuthrich_gini_2023}, where the former provides a framework for detecting auto-calibration and the latter shows that the Gini index is a strictly consistent scoring function within the class of auto-calibrated regression models.
-We follow the notation and definitions of \cite{wuthrich_gini_2023}. \\ \\
+While auto-calibration tests global and local level shifts, our monitoring framework should also detect changes in risk rankings.
+To capture such changes, we use the Gini score.
+The Gini score is a rank-based metric that quantifies how well a model discriminates between different responses.
+It is a popular score in the machine learning community for \textit{model comparison}, especially, in a binary classification context.
+It is less widely used in actuarial work, partly because the Gini score on its own is not a strictly consistent scoring function for mean estimation; optimizing it (i.e., maximizing it) does not necessarily lead to the best model in regards to the true regression function $\mu(\mathbf{X})$, it only provides the best risk ranking.
+However, as has been shown in \cite{wuthrich_gini_2023}, on the class of auto-calibrated regression functions, the Gini score is a suitable model selection tool, as it selects the auto-calibrated model that has the correct/best risk ranking.

-Before defining the Gini index, we note that there is not only one definition in the literature.
-For example, in \cite{denuit_testing_2024} the Gini index is defined purely via the Lorenz curve, which depends only on the predictions and not on the response variable $Y$.
+Before defining the Gini score, we note that there is not only one definition in the literature.
+For example, in \cite{denuit_testing_2024} the Gini score is defined purely via the Lorenz curve, which depends only on the predictions and not on the response variable $Y$.
 This definition is popular and widely used in economics.
-In \cite{holvoet_neural_2025}, a version of the Gini index is provided to compare tariff structures between two models by evaluating their respective Lorenz curves.
-However, in the machine learning community, the Gini index is commonly defined via the Cumulative Accuracy Profile (CAP) curve.
-The CAP curve depends on both the predictions $\hat{\mu}(\mathbf{X})$ and the response variable $Y$.
-We use the latter definition in this manuscript.
-An overview of the different definitions and their relationships under autocalibration is given in \cite{wuthrich_gini_2023}. \\ \\
+In \cite{frees_summarizing_2011} and \cite{frees_insurance_2014}, a Gini index is defined via the so-called {\it ordered Lorenz curve}, which uses the relativities, i.e., the ratios between premiums and scores, for the sorting.
+In \cite{holvoet_neural_2025}, a version of this Gini index is used to illustrate potential improvements in risk classification between two models.
+In the machine-learning literature, the Gini score is often defined via the Cumulative Accuracy Profile (CAP) curve.
+An adaptation of this CAP-based definition to an actuarial context (also accommodating ties in the risk ranking and case weights) is proposed in \cite{brauer_wuethrich_gini_2025}.
+In what follows, we adopt this latter version.
+We first present the theoretical definitions of the CAP and the Gini score with equal case weights $V=1$, and then introduce their empirical counterparts, explicitly accounting for prediction ties and case weights $V>0$.

-We begin by introducing the CAP. \begin{definition}[Cumulative accuracy profile] Let $\alpha \in (0,1)$.
-The CAP is defined as:
+\begin{definition}[Cumulative accuracy profile] Let $\alpha \in (0,1)$.
+The CAP is defined as